terminusdb/terminusdb-tutorials/getting_started/javascript-client/lesson_1.md

 ## Installing

-You can download the TerminusDB docker image to work locally (recommended to use [Bootstrap here](https://github.com/terminusdb/terminusdb-bootstrap)) or you can connect to TerminusX.
+You can download the TerminusDB docker image to work locally (recommended to use [Bootstrap here](https://github.com/terminusdb/terminusdb-bootstrap)) or you can connect to TerminusCMS.
 If you are using docker image, make sure that your TerminusDB container is running at localhost (https://127.0.0.1).
-If you are using TerminusX, get the information of the endpoint, team, and API token ready (it should be accessible in the [TerminusX dashboard](https://dashboard.terminusdb.com/) under profile.)
+If you are using TerminusCMS, get the information of the endpoint, team, and API token ready (it should be accessible in the [TerminusCMS dashboard](https://dashboard.terminusdb.com/) under profile.)

 It is recommended to install the TerminusDB Javascript client (works with [Nodejs >= 10](https://nodejs.org/en/download/)) in a separate new nodejs project.